Shooting your load more often could reduce your risk of having prostate cancer

 - Prostate cancer is estimated to account for 22% of all new male cancer diagnosed in 2020

 If you didn’t already know, your prostate is a small gland about the size of a walnut located below the bladder near the rectum.
-It’s unique to the male reproductive system and produces a lot of the fluid that makes up jizz – scientifically known as semen; it’s the few millilitres of sticky liquid containing sperm that’s ejaculated during orgasm.
+It’s unique to the male reproductive system and produces a lot of the fluid that makes up jizz – scientifically known as semen; the few millilitres of sticky liquid containing sperm that’s ejaculated during orgasm.
+More on the sexy side of your prostate in How well do you know your prostate?

 Prostate cancer occurs when abnormal cells develop in the prostate and continue to multiply in an uncontrolled way, sometimes spreading to other parts of the body.